‘Margaritaville’ singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 “Margaritaville,” released on Feb.
 14, 1977, quickly took on a life of its own, becoming a state of mind for those ”wastin’ away,” an excuse for a life of low-key fun and escapism for those “growing older, but not up.”

 The song is the unhurried portrait of a loafer on his front porch, watching tourists sunbathe while a pot of shrimp is beginning to boil.
-The signer has a new tattoo, a likely hangover and regrets over a lost love.
+The singer has a new tattoo, a likely hangover and regrets over a lost love.
 Somewhere there is a misplaced salt shaker.

 “What seems like a simple ditty about getting blotto and mending a broken heart turns out to be a profound meditation on the often painful inertia of beach dwelling,” Spin magazine wrote in 2021.
 “The tourists come and go, one group indistinguishable from the other.
 Waves crest and break whether somebody is there to witness it or not.
 Everything that means anything has already happened and you’re not even sure when.”